metaleap/go-fsdb/README.md

-Does not implement the finer details of *real* databases (such as relational integrity, cascading deletes, ACID etc.) --- the *only* use-case is **"faster prototyping of a DB app without needing to mess with a real-world DB right now"** and easily inspectable, human-readable data table files.
+Does not implement the finer details of *real* databases (such as relational integrity, cascading deletes, ACID etc.) --- the *only* use-case is **"faster prototyping of a DB app without needing to mess with a real-world DB right now"**, based on easily inspectable, human-readable data table files.

 **Connection string**: any (file-system) directory path.